MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantBlockedCallingNumbers.md

 Set-CsTenantBlockedCallingNumbers -Name "MyCustomBlockedCallingNumbersName"
 ```

-This example rename the current blocked calling numbers with "MyCustomBlockedCallingNumbersName".
+This example renames the current blocked calling numbers with "MyCustomBlockedCallingNumbersName".
 No change is made besides the Name field change.

 ### -------------------------- Example 4 --------------------------
 ```